reader-books/project_rbac/README.md

 # project_rbac
 - this test project is created for studying bases of computer sciences, algorithms and design patterns
-- it consists the bases of the registration, authorization and authentication
+- it consists of the basics of the registration, authorization and authentication
 - there are three bases classes: user, role, permission + two relations classes: user-role, role-permission
 ## 1. Features in present
 - PHP: PDO extension